Projects

 Beyond Our Bridges

-The aim of this project was to bring 62ha of saltmarsh and reedbed along the estuary back into good management, primarily for the benefit of birds such as the iconic lapwing, skylark and meadow pipit.
+The aim of this project was to bring 62ha of saltmarsh and reedbed along the estuary back into good management for the benefit of ground nesting birds.

 Monitoring was another important part of this project, with surveys and recording contributing towards the national Wetland Bird Survey (WeBS).
 The project was supported through funding from WREN.